qlik-oss/core-website/docs/documentation/services/qix-engine.md

 Configuration of the log levels is done by providing settings through command line parameters when starting the docker container.

+!!! note
     The QIX Engine uses the [log levels](../contract.md#logging-levels) defined in the _Frontira Service Contract_, but each log level is also mapped to a numeric value used to set the verbosity level of QIX Engine logging.

 | Log level | Value |
 | --------- | ----- |